Key Quote

 VICTORIAN RESPECTABILITY

-Victorian society demanded a rigid public performance of respectability (adherence to the moral standards expected by society).
+Victorian society demanded a rigid public performance of respectabilityrespectability — The quality of being socially acceptable and morally upright.
 Gentlemen were expected to be rational, self-controlled, and morally upright.
-Hyde's existence exposes the gap between this public performance and the private desires it conceals — the respectable surface is a veneer (a thin decorative covering hiding inferior material) over darker impulses.
+Hyde's existence exposes the gap between this public performance and the private desires it conceals — the respectable surface is a veneerveneer — A surface appearance that conceals the true nature of something over darker impulses.

 DARWIN & EVOLUTION ANXIETY